top of page

 Executive Director & Founder

 Zandi is a nonbinary settler-immigrant new media interdisciplinary artist.
 They seek to decenter colonial legacy, and empower voices affected by systems of oppression.
 They graduated with a BMA in Animation in 2014 from Emily Carr University.
 Zandi co-founded JBG in 2014, and was the longest resident from the artists-in-residence program.
 They are a current board member of CARFAC National and PAARC BC representative to ARCA.
-They helped co-found the Arts and Cultural Workers Union develop Pressure Point, previously served on the board of VIVO Media Arts Centre and previous President at the Pacific Association of Artist Run Centres.
+They helped co-found the Arts and Cultural Workers Union, originated an equity-based commission nonprofit store Pressure Point, and previously served on the board of VIVO Media Arts Centre.

 zandi@thejamesblack.gallery